tris-2237/TSF-GRIP/README.md

 - **Internship Duration** - 1 Month ( December-2022)
 - **Internship Type** - Work from Home

-In this internship, we were provided a total of 6 Tasks and I was able to successfully complete all the 3 tasks within the given time-frame.
+In this internship, we were provided a total of 6 Tasks and I was able to successfully complete 3 tasks within the given time-frame.